ccxt/ccxt/wiki/Manual.md

 - `DSH → DASH`: Try not to confuse symbols and currencies.
 The `DSH` (Dashcoin) is not the same as `DASH` (Dash).
 Some exchanges have `DASH` labelled inconsistently as `DSH`, the ccxt library does a correction for that as well (`DSH → DASH`), but only on certain exchanges that have these two currencies confused, whereas most exchanges have them both correct.
 Just remember that `DASH/BTC` is not the same as `DSH/BTC`.
 - `NANO` → `XRB`: `NANO` is the newer code for Raiblocks, however, CCXT unified API uses the older `XRB` for backward-compatibility with existing exchanges and data providers.

+Each exchange has an associative array of substitutions for cryptocurrency symbolic codes in the `exchange.commonCurrencies` property.
+Sometimes the user may notice exotic symbol names with mixed-case words and spaces in the code.
+The logic behind having these names is explained by the rules for resolving conflicts in naming and currency-coding when one or more currencies have the same symbolic code with different exchanges:

+- First, we gather all info available from the exchanges themselves about the currency codes in question.
+They usually have a description of their coin listings somewhere in their API or their docs, knowledgebases or elsewhere on their websites.
+- When we identify each particular cryptocurrency standing behind the currency code, we look them up on [CoinMarketCap](https://coinmarketcap.com).
+- The currency that has the greatest market capitalization of all wins the currency code and keeps it.
+For example, HMC often stand for either `Hi Mutual Society` or `HarmonyCoin`.
+In this case `Hi Mutual Society` retains the code `HMC`, and `HarmonyCoin` will have its name as its code, literally, `HarmonyCoin`.
+So, there may be trading pairs with symbols like `HMC/USD` (for `Hi Mutual Society`) and `HarmonyCoin/USD` – those are two different markets.
+- If market cap of a particular coin is unknown or is not enough to determine the winner, we also take trading volumes and other factors into consideration.
+- When the winner is determined all other competing currencies get their code names properly remapped and substituted within conflicting exchanges via `.commonCurrencies`.
+- Unfortunately this is a work in progress, because new currencies get listed daily and new exchanges are added from time to time, so, in general this is a never-ending process of self-correction in a quickly changing environment, practically, in *"live mode"*.
+We are thankful for all reported conflicts and mismatches you may find.

 ### Consistency Of Base And Quote Currencies

 It depends on which exchange you are using, but some of them have a reversed (inconsistent) pairing of `base` and `quote`.
 They actually have base and quote misplaced  (switched/reversed sides).
 In that case you'll see a difference of parsed `base` and `quote` currency values with the unparsed `info` in the market substructure.